-1. In the Tools toolbar, select the Transform tool.
+1. In the Tools toolbar, select the 🛄 Transform tool.

-You can also make transformations throughout the entire scene using the $\Leftrightarrow$ Translate, Rotate, Scale, Scale, Maintain Size tools, which can be selected in the Advanced Animation toolbar.
+You can also make transformations throughout the entire scene using the radius Translate, Rotate, Scale, Skew or Maintain Size tools, which can be selected in the Advanced Animation toolbar.

 2. In the Timeline or Camera view, select the element you want to transform.